rubyguides

 Hash#merge! accepts one or more Hash arguments and merges them into self.
 It always returns self — the same object that was modified, not a copy.

 The block is optional.
-When provided, it is called only for keys that exist in both hashes.
+When provided, it is called only for keys that exist in both collections.

 Basic Usage